 Silicone co- and homopolymers form a hydrophobic surface with low water uptake and are primarily used in the preparation of lubricants, foams, and polymeric adhesives.

 Silicones in our catalog have:

 Our catalog includes silicone oils (or silicone fluids) which are any liquid polymerized siloxane having organic side chains.
 They are more thermodynamically stable than other siloxanes due to a highly polarized Si‐O‐Si bond with a large bond energy.
-Silicon fluids exhibit greater structural flexibility, permeability, and lubricity due to freely rotating methyl groups as well as weak intermolecular attractive forces.
+Silicone fluids exhibit greater structural flexibility, permeability, and lubricity due to freely rotating methyl groups as well as weak intermolecular attractive forces.
 Furthermore, they have excellent wetting and film-forming properties due to lower surface tension and are odorless, non‐toxic, water-repellent, chemical-resistant, and UV-resistant.

 We offer a wide range of silicone oils with various degrees of viscosity, spanning from 5 c St (or 5 mPa∙s) to 100,000 c St (or 100,000 mPa∙s) at 25 ˚C. Our silicone oils can be used as heating and cooling fluids in thermal management.
 When used in water/oil systems, our siloxanes generate stable emulsions of microdroplets which are widely used in DNA and blood analysis, chemical reactions, drug discovery, ink formulations, cosmetics, textiles, and home care products.